pleayo/covid/narratives/covid_AusNZ.md

 We analyzed over 2,000 publicly shared SARS-CoV-2 genomes through the community platform, Nextstrain.
 By comparing the genetic compositions of the SARS-CoV-2 virus based on their similarities and chronological timeline, we can characterise how the COVID-19 spreads around the world and focus on Australia and New Zealand.
 In particular, we look at:

-* Common regions within the RNA of SARS-CoV-2
+* Sampling methods
-* The underlying method of detection/ testing
+* Origins of the epidemic
-* Epidemiology of COVID-19 in Australia
+* Phylogentic analysis of COVID-19 cases in Australia
-* Epidemiology of COVID-19 in New Zealand
+* Phylogentic analysis of COVID-19 cases in New Zealand
 ```